kaushik-kundu/analytics-ai/oci-postgresql-genai-lab/3-discover/discover.md

 ## Task 5: OCI Enterprise AI Service

-OCI Enterprise AI provides access to pretrained, foundational models from Cohere, OpenAI, Google, and Meta.
+OCI Enterprise AI provides access to pretrained, foundational models from Cohere, OpenAI, Google, xAI, and Meta.
 It also provides dedicated AI clusters, where you can host foundational models on dedicated GPUs that are private to you.
 These clusters provide stable, high-throughput performance that’s required for production use cases and can support hosting and fine-tuning workloads.
 OCI Enterprise AI enables you to scale out your cluster with zero downtime to handle changes in volume.

 In this step you will explore the AI Services that are leveraged in the solution.